juusokasperi/ft_transcendence/docs/to0nsa/workflow/OnlinePongInterviewSummary.md

 Game server:

 - Re‑validates the join token.
+- Verifies that `join-token:<jti>` exists in Redis (guard against bypassing the gateway).
 - Attaches the player’s socket to a `MatchSession` with appropriate seat (P1/P2, east/west).
 - When both players are connected:
   - Schedules the match start and begins sending room state and frames (data plane).

+Matchmaking finishes the control plane when it hears `room_ready` from Redis and closes `/matchmaking` sockets.

 At this point, control plane is done; data plane takes over.